Land commons

-Stroud Land Commons is a group of local people who want to bring land and community buildings in and around Stroud into community ownership in perpetuity, to reduce costs for food producers and make locally-produced, high-quality food affordable for everyone.
+We’re interested in bringing together a group to talk about the possibility of launching a land commons in Stroud, with a view to bringing land and community buildings in and around Stroud into community ownership in perpetuity, to reduce costs for food producers and make locally-produced, high-quality food affordable for everyone.

 Why land commons?